THE ROAD TO BLOGGING

 Make casual posts great again.

 Instead of just putting up photos of dogs, why not create a post on how you shoot?
-Let your readers know how you roll and give them some tips.

 Oh.
 If you want some ninja writing tips, keep this for your further reading.